Best John Williams’ scores: from Jaws to Jurassic Park

 He brought us the unseen terror in Jaws, the sinister march that accompanies Darth Vader’s footsteps, Indy triumphantly averting danger, the Christmas spirit in Home Alone, and the true magic of the Hogwarts School of Witchcraft and Wizardry.

 He has received more Oscar nominations than any living person, trailing only Walt Disney's 59 noms.
 Seeya Silvestri, adios Elfman and later Zzzzzimmer.
-Williams is the GOAT and these are his ten best movie scores.
+Williams is the GOAT and these are his 10 best John Williams movie scores.
 Do you agree?
 Get voting below.

 - Vote for the best Star Wars movie of them all